 Top 60 best free iPad apps 2012 On comparing iPad apps with iPhone equivalents, one thing rapidly becomes clear: apps for Apple's tablet are pricier.
 Many of the best free iPhone apps cost money in their iPad incarnations, and the quality level of what's still free is often ropey.
 But among the dross lie rare gems – iPad apps that are so good you can't believe they're still free.

+Diet Coda About It was tricky, but the greatest things usually are.
+Coda for Mac started with a powerful text editor, then added essential web tools, wrapped in a clean interface.
+When the iPad came out, we decided we'd do it all again, but this time: to-go.
+The foundation of Diet Coda is your sites: create one for each of your web projects, local—with Dropbox sync—or remote—with FTP or SFTP.
+With one tap, you're set, viewing and managing your files in our full-featured file manager.
 App Gems: Honorable mentions It isn’t that hard to come up with a list of App Gems winners.
 The difficult part is keeping that list down to a manageable length.
 When Macworld editors first meet to discuss our awards for great iOS apps, the number of nominees runs in the triple digits.
 From there, we whittle down the names to just a handful of winners.
 The following apps just barely missed the cut—but they still deserve your attention if you’re on the lookout for outstanding apps for your iPhone, iPod touch, or iPad.
 AirPort Utility: Apple shrunk down its wireless network configuration tool to fit on iOS devices, offering a welcome mobile utility for setting up and troubleshooting your Wi-Fi network.